strawberry-graphql/strawberry/docs/operations/testing.md

 ## Testing Mutations

-As well we can write a test for our `Mutation` example:
+As well we can write a test for our `addBook` Mutation example:

 ```python
 @pytest.mark.asyncio